How to Pick the Best Criminal Lawyer for your California Criminal Charge?

 A Sampling of Recent Attorney Joseph Tully’s Trial Victories

-He has successfully defended people accused of serious crimes in Contra Costa County, Sacramento, Los Angeles, Alameda, Shasta, and Tehama County courthouses.
+The firm has successfully defended people accused of serious crimes in Contra Costa County, Sacramento, Los Angeles, Alameda, Shasta, and Tehama County courthouses.
 Defendants that were charged with felonies and facing grave penalties.
 Joseph Tully knows California law, and how to effectively argue it at trial.

 Not including successful dismissals and plea bargains, at trial Joseph Tully won: